uvarovag/prettier-config/README.md

 # prettier-config

-A shared Prettier configuration for TypeScript and React projects.
+Shared Prettier configuration for TypeScript and React projects.

 ## Installation